mkb2091/ReDef/README.md

 # ReDef
-**ReDef** is programming language.
+**ReDef** is stack-oriented programming language.
+It aims to never crash and always generate valid code.
 It is compiled into c++ at the moment, but hopefully it will support more languages in the future.
 ## Syntax
 **ReDef** has two basic commands **cdef** and **def**, both use regular expressions and are written as **command** "regex1":"regex2". e.g. def "i":"input()", regex1 is replaced by regex2 using regular expression substitution in python3
 ### def